-Mastoiditis is a serious bacterial infection.
-It affects the mastoid bone behind the ear.
-It is more common in children.
+Mastoiditis is a rare bacterial infection.
+It affects the mastoid bone.
+This bone is the part of your skull that sits just behind your ear.
+Mastoiditis is more common in children.

 Symptoms of mastoiditis